I curbed this nightstand so many years ago. I think someone used it for a trash bin because there were hinges on the bottom front.

 Whenever I use my HomeRight Finish Max Fine Finish Sprayer , I always start by spraying the underneath side of my pieces.
-In this picture you can see I added my shelf using pocket hole screws.
+In this picture you can see I added a shelf to my upcycled nightstand using pocket hole screws.

 This is the window after I brushed on some white DIY chalk paint primer—it’s ready for the Finish Max treatment.

 This is after the Finish Max.
 Don’t be mislead by overspray.
 The Finish Max has very little overspray, but I knew it would be easier to scrape the paint off if it were thicker.
 The paint is True Value’s Easy Care (Sugar Sweet) the same I used on the recent kitchen cabinet makeover.